 You probably heard the traditional clichés about Bavaria?
 Some people, even in Germany, think we drink beer, eat sausages and listen to brass bands all day long.
 But guess what?
 Like most stereotypes, this one isn't true either.
 Oktoberfest is come and gone in just two weeks.
 And the festival isn't just for locals.
 It attracts people from all over the world, and gives a big boost to the local economy.
 So instead, let's have a look at our other heritage.

-Currently, eight of the 30 German companies listed on the DAX share index are headquartered in Bavaria.
+Currently, nine of the 30 German companies listed on the DAX share index are headquartered in Bavaria.
 All of them are synonymous with outstanding innovation in their individual areas.
 They are the drivers of change.
 And, right now, every single one is searching for partners to help bridge the gap between the technologies of yesterday and tomorrow.
 But we don't just have global leaders.
 Bavaria also boasts high-powered medium-sized enterprises in all kinds of fields – from industry 4.0 and mobility through to additive manufacturing, FinTech and InsureTech.
 Not to mention a long history of cross-industry innovation.

 All of these players energetically support their local start-up scenes and create a flourishing landscape for venture capitalists and funding institutions.
 That's why managers find ideal conditions to promote their businesses here and a kaleidoscope of opportunities for working with companies from different industries.
 An ever-growing number of start-up incubators, co-working spaces and inspiring networking events play their part too.
 The latter include Bits & Pretzels, Cashwalk and the MUST Summit – just to name three of the best.